Obama, Modi work to deepen improving U.S.-India ties

 "We already have the foundation of a strong partnership," said Modi, seated beside Obama.
 "We now have to revive the momentum and ensure that we get the best out of it for our people and for the world."

-Modi, who took office in May, received a warm welcome in the United States, even though he was denied a visa in 2005 over rioting in his home state Gujarat three years earlier that killed more than 1,000 people, mostly Muslims.
+Modi received a warm welcome in the United States, even though he was denied a visa in 2005 over rioting in his Gujarat home state three years earlier that killed more than 1,000 people, mostly Muslims.
 Modi, a Hindu nationalist, was exonerated by an Indian Supreme Court investigation.

 A stronger relationship between the United States and India, the world's two largest democracies, has the potential to provide a counterweight to China, whose maritime moves in the Asia-Pacific have rattled regional nerves.